 For production rendering, PowerTools for Documents implements true server-side rendering as well as multiple rendering threads so as production demands increase you can increase the number of threads.
 Our customers tell us that they're getting excellent throughput with no increase in thread count (beyond what they've configured for users).

-On-the-fly rendering is performed by PowerTools Viewer leveraging the user's Content Server access thread.
+On-the-fly rendering is performed by PowerTools Viewer leveraging the user's Content Suite access thread.

 - Our PDF Rendering engine has a specific compilation of the PDFJS engine which correctly implements Arabic and other languages scripting so both PowerTools for Documents and PowerTools Viewer correctly render 8-bit character sets.

 - Neither PowerTools for Documents nor PowerTools Viewer require the native application nor Tomcat to run.
-Instead, PowerTools for Documents installs both Content Server modules and a server-side service while PowerTools Viewer is installed solely as a Content Server module - note that neither requires any client-side components or installations.
+Instead, PowerTools for Documents installs both Content Suite modules and a server-side service while PowerTools Viewer is installed solely as a Content Suite module - note that neither requires any client-side components or installations.
 PowerTools Viewer is a pure HTML5, zero-footprint viewer.

 We've installed and configured both PowerTools for Documents and PowerTools Viewer on our Customer Portal.
 To test out both, we've prepared demo folders that enable you to try out both products using your Customer Portal login: